Columbia Snowfall Totals & Accumulation Averages

 These averages don't show how much the snowfall in Columbia varies from year to year.

-Similarly in January, fresh snowfall in the heaviest years amounts to over 6.4 inches, while the lightest years get less than 2.3 inches.
+Similarly in January, fresh snowfall in the heaviest years amounts to over eight inches, while the lightest years get less than 1.5 inches.

-New snow for February ranges from over 4.8 inches in heavy snowfall years to under half an inch in light years.
+New snow for February ranges from over four inches in heavy snowfall years to under 1.2 inches in light years.

 When Columbia Has Its First & Last Snowfalls

 The first snowfall of winter for Columbia usually arrives in December.
-Once or twice in a decade, anything from a light dusting to a heavy dump of snow shows up in November.
+Every few years snow also shows up in November.

-The season's last snowfall typically happens in March.
-At least one in four years, though, have no snow in March.
+The season's last snowfall typically happens in February or March.
 Although rare, April can get some fresh snow.

 Columbia is normally free of snow every year from May to October.